 This opens a (somewhat…perhaps…) original chapter in radical thought where the conceptual terrain shifts drastically.
 Our problem is no longer to defeat a bourgeois adversary, but to occupy a bourgeois subject position in order to better symbolize the experience of the ontological negativity of capital accumulation.
 This is a pragmatic decision with potentially far-reaching implications, and with a basis in various traditions of radical thought.

-The idea is to construct another bourgeoisie, that would be an artificial medium for an original encounter with capital – to encounter capital again, but perhaps as it has never been encountered before.
+The idea is to construct another bourgeoisie, who would undertake a more authentic encounter with capital – to encounter capital again, but perhaps as it has never been encountered before.
 The term bourgeois implies much polysemy, and its sense can be remolded to suit immanent conditions.
 Most important is this new subject’s reflexive ambivalence in its relation with capital, and its ironic distance from social or reproductive roles.
 The point is to conceive the bourgeoisie in a way that avoids its classical ego-idealism, so it can maintain an authentic encounter with the negativity of capital.
 Radical subjectivity, and its old class struggle, can be absorbed into the bourgeois position.
 This way we construct a dialectical bourgeoisie, which has existed at various times in the past, so what we are talking about is not entirely original, and this direction was opened by Lukacs and others.

 This is a class of people who conjure the sacred event in order to marshall intensities.
 This cultural sorcery breaks with the class dialectic of political-economy and its vitalist ideal of reproduction.
 This culture is both ascetic and iconoclastic, in that it breaks free from a preexisting sexual habitat where its values would remain trapped within the reproductive systems of society, politics and economics.
 This perverse marshalling of intensities breaks with the instincts of reproduction, and this separation of consciousness from primary sexual instinct alters the nature of emotional experience.
 These baroque bourgeois are ascetic in that they refuse to feel emotions directly or passively, so that their emotions can be actively chosen as interpretations of intensive conditions according to symbolic roles.
 They refuse to be affected by any real necessity of reproduction in order to assume emotive roles within the symbolic coordinates of the event.
 But they must avoid getting too close to the event itself, because they know it is only a mask or screen over a punctuation in the flow of intensities.
 Such a torsion is ultimately all that is indicated by words like revolution, sovereign act, or crucifixion.
 This event is what Kant would call a Regulative Ideal, a false pretext which fascilitates the assumption of symbolic roles by symbolizing or sublimating an intensive dynamism.
 It determines the otherwise uncoded intensities so they can be systematized for subjectification.